 The relevant Neighbourhood Safety Manager will take a decision as to whether the report merits contacting the local police.
 Employees may also contact the police direct where those who are committing such crimes or where victims are at risk merits an immediate 999 response, the Modern Slavery Helpline on 08000 121 700 or Crimestoppers on 0800 555 111.

-The nature of our work means we engage with a diverse range of private and public sector organisations from local authorities, NHS trusts and the police to local businesses and tradespeople.
+The nature of our work means we engage with a diverse range of private and public sector organisations from local authorities, NHS trusts and the police to local and national businesses and tradespeople.

 The Group is committed to ensuring that its suppliers adhere to the highest standards of ethics.
 Suppliers are required to demonstrate that they provide safe working conditions where necessary, treat workers with dignity and respect, and act ethically and within the law in their use of labour.
 We work with suppliers to ensure that they meet the required standards.